-11 Budgeting Tips for Recent College Grads to Master Adulting
+11 Smart Money Moves for Recent College Grads Trying to Figure Out Adulting

 College graduation marks the beginning of what adulting truly looks like.
 Bye bye, student discounts.
 Hello, full-priced everything.

 You had guidance from professors, support from your parents and the camaraderie of your fellow students in school.
-Now you’re on your own, and it may feel overwhelming to navigate post-grad life — especially when it comes to managing your finances.
-Financial planning for college graduates sounds daunting.
-But it’s super important.
+Now you’re on your own, and it may feel overwhelming to navigate post-grad life — especially managing your finances and dealing with the economic shakeup of the pandemic.

 Don’t stress.
 We’ve got you.